Welcome to the Health Professionals' Services Program (HPSP)

 HPSP supports these goals through careful monitoring of licensees’ participation in substance use disorder/mental health treatment, random toxicology testing, and workplace safe practice.
 HPSP resources are paid for by the participating healthcare professional licensing boards and the individual licensee.
 Licensing boards currently participating in HPSP include the Oregon Medical Board, Board of Nursing, Board of Dentistry, and Board of Pharmacy.

 Newsletters, forms, guidelines, and other general program information can be found under the Resources tab.
 Under the Resources tab you will also find information about when you need to report a health professional to their licensing board.
 If you are interested in learning about the requirements for entering the program, look under the “Potential Participants” tab.
 If you are an enrolled licensee, click on "log-in" in the upper right corner and enter your ID and pin to access your case information, to check to see if a test is required and to request additional COCs.

 If you have any additional questions or concerns, please contact us at email@example.com or 888-802-2843.

 Apple and Android apps available for your daily check-in

 Get the Android app: Simply go to the Google Play store from your device and search for RBH Daily to download the free app.

 Get the Apple app: Go to the app store on your iPhone or iPad and search for RBH Daily to download the free app to your device.
-The app is compatible with Apple's iOS 11 operating system as well as older operating systems.

 Use the app: Open the app, log in with your ID and password, and the app will tell you if you need to test that day.
 The app provides a confirmation number just as if you called the IVR or checked in by logging into this portal.
 The app will also give you the panel to check off if you have a paper CCF.
 Using the app WILL count as your daily check-in.
 Make sure to close out the app after using it each time.